Skip to main content

 ultrarag run examples/vanilla_llm.yaml

-In multimodal scenarios, the Generation Server can process not only textual input but also visual information such as images, enabling more complex reasoning tasks.
-The following example illustrates how to achieve this.
-First, prepare a sample dataset (including image paths):
+In multi-modal scenarios, the Generation Server can not only process text inputs but also combine visual information such as images to complete more complex reasoning tasks.
+The following example shows how to implement this.
+First, prepare an example dataset (including image paths):

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/json.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=81a8c440100333f3454ca984a5b0fe5adata/test.jsonl